 At the completion of the MHCBM Program, students are able to:

-- Apply theories and methods derived from the mental health counseling field to the prevention and treatment of health and mental health conditions
+- Apply theories and methods derived from the mental health counseling field to the assessment, prevention and treatment of health and mental health conditions

 - Integrate multicultural and diversity competence into their counseling practice

 - Articulate how a behavioral medicine framework and neuroscience evidence can inform mental health counselors

 - Establish that they possess the requisite knowledge to become licensed to practice as mental health counselors within the behavioral healthcare workforce